alkesh26/blog/content/posts/leetcode-rectangle-area.md

 description: LeetCode - return the total area covered by the two rectangles in C++, Golang, and Javascript.
 date: 2022-10-08
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode return the total area covered by the two rectangles, c++, golang, javascript"
+categories: "return the total area covered by the two rectangles, c++, golang, javascript"
 ---

 ## Problem statement